-What it’s like to survive through two pandemics
+What it’s like to survive polio and COVID-19

 Sixty-five years ago, in 1955, I was diagnosed with polio.
 I was two years old, so I was unaware of what it meant to have been infected with the poliovirus, but I became more aware of it in subtle ways as I got older.
 And at some point, I understood what my mother meant when she said I was “one of the lucky ones.”

 My mother came from Jersey City, New Jersey, and she sounded like it all her life, aided and abetted by a daily regimen of unfiltered Kool cigarettes.
 She drove a supply truck as a civilian during World War II and delighted in telling a tale about a GI who tried to “get fresh” with her when she gave him a lift back to the base.
 When she told him she was married and her husband was deployed overseas, he said, “Baby, what’re you saving it for — the worms?”

 She stopped the truck and told him, “Ride in back, buster!”
 I have no doubt that she used an expletive, although she never employed one in the retelling, Jersey accent notwithstanding.
 But she still thought “saving it for the worms” was the funniest line she had ever heard.
 She was a woman who could take things in stride, the quintessential “tough cookie.”